 Table 3 below shows the city in which TFP recovered from the model is highest by industry.
 The results largely conform to intuition.
-Productivity in Computers and Electronic Equipment is highest in San Jose, CA; Honolulu stands out for Accommodation; Anchorage for Oil, Chemicals and Nonmetallic Minerals; and Seattle for Motor Vehicles (which includes aircrafts).
+Productivity in Computers and Electronic Equipment is highest in San Jose, CA; Anchorage stands out for Oil, Chemicals and Nonmetallic Minerals; and Seattle for Motor Vehicles (which includes aircrafts).
 It is also interesting to note that the two largest cities in the country are also top cities in several sectors, with New York dominating in most service sectors while Los Angeles stands out in several manufacturing sectors.